Skip to content

 • Regularly review and update server configurations

-• MCP servers in the project scope require user approval to connect, ensuring security
+• MCP servers in the project scope require user approval before connecting, ensuring security

 3. Performance Optimization